-"Common Representative" means Deutsche Trustee Company Limited, in its capacity as representative of the holders of the Covered Bonds pursuant to Article 14 of the Covered Bonds Law in accordance with the Terms and Conditions and the terms of the Common Representative Appointment Agreement, having its registered office at Winchester House, 1 Great Winchester Street, London EC2N 2DB.
+"Common Representative" means Bondholders, S. L., in its capacity as representative of the holders of the Covered Bonds pursuant to Article 14 of the Covered Bonds Law in accordance with the Terms and Conditions and the terms of the Common Representative Appointment Agreement, having its registered office at Avenida de Francia 17, A, 1, 46023 Valencia (Spain), which appointment is, at the date of this Prospectus, subject to the approval by the holders of outstanding Covered Bonds, in a meeting that is in the process of being convened.
+Pending this approval, Deutsche Trustee Company Limited, initially appointed on 5 June 2007, acts as common representative of the holders of the outstanding Covered Bonds.

-"Common Representative Appointment Agreement" means the agreement dated 15 May 2019 entered into between the Issuer and the Common Representative and which sets out the terms and conditions upon and subject to which the Common Representative has agreed to act as Common Representative.
+"Common Representative Appointment Agreement" means the agreement (as amended and/or supplemented and/or restated from time to time) dated 21 May 2021 entered into between the Issuer and the Common Representative and which sets out the terms and conditions upon and subject to which the Common Representative has agreed to act as Common Representative.